-In this recipe, thick cuts of fish make for substantial tacos with fish in every bite.
-None of that disappointing tortilla and topping only nonsense!
+White Fish - In this recipe, thick cuts of fish make for substantial tacos with fish in every bite--none of that disappointing tortilla and topping only nonsense!
 And the fish is perfectly crisp on the outside and tender and flaky on the inside with NO greasiness because it bakes up in the oven.
-While that magic happens, work on the sweet and spicy slaw that tops these crispy fish tacos off perfectly and dinner will be done in no time.
-You’ll probably want to wash everything down with a couple passion fruit margaritas and I fully support that.
+Use a mild white fish like haddock or cod.

 There are a few keys to getting delectably crispy fish in the oven.
 I'll go ahead and spill them here because I am deeply invested in the quality of your taco Tuesday.